Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 ### Industrial Apex
 * A giant library giga room with all the text strings of the game.
 * Puzzles.
 Boolean loves puzzles!
 Don't overdo them.
+* A pole that pulls in creatures and sucks out their souls.
+* A relentless but slow intangible pursuer that sucks out souls.

 ### Faith's End
 * Ataixa craves corruption.
 These rooms can only be accessed by drawing from the deck of the Unhinged and wiping out realities.